 Controls to be applied in customer account opening processes according to regulatory requirements:

-Sanction Scanner is an AI-driven AML/KYC compliance software.
-Sanction Scanner provides enhanced global sanction, PEP, and Adverse Media Screening services.
-With Sanction Scanner, you can check your customer.
-Our database consists of over 1000 Sanction lists, regulatory and law enforcement, and other official global and local sanction and pep lists, including those issued by the USA, UK, UN, and other global major and minor government departments.
+Sanction Scanner is AML and KYC compliance software.
+Sanction Scanner provides enhanced PEP, Sanction, and Adverse Media Screening services.
+With Sanction Scanner, you can easily KYC Check.
+Sanction Scanner has consisted of over 1000 Sanction lists in the database.
+Also, our database consists of regulatory, other official local and global sanction and pep lists, including global government departments.
 Sanction Scanner provides end-to-end needs of organizations in this field because of its many features, API and integration capability, and the ability to create local lists.
 It reduces your operational costs and development efforts.

 As Sanction Scanner, we are committed to the protection of all financial companies, large or small, from financial crimes.
 We aim to provide the best support and service to our customers, so we respond to customers' feedback as quickly as possible.
-For more information, please contact us on our website.
+For more information, please talk to us.

 Request a demo and learn how Sanction Scanner protects your firm from the Financial Crimes.Request Demo